 In addition to coursework, a cornerstone of being an Earth Scientist is to understand the nature of data collection and analysis.
 The Stretch (EARS 45, 46, 47), the department's off-campus study program, is typically taken in the fall of students' third year and provides a unique field experience traversing across the western United States.
 In addition, it serves as an invaluable opportunity to get exposure to cutting-edge research conducted by different faculty, research associates, postdoctoral scholars, and graduate students.
 Much of the work on the Stretch is done in small groups, providing collaborative experience that will be valuable for virtually any post-graduation profession.
 This program also helps students get started with their own research careers.

-A student may have academic or athletic commitments making it difficult or impossible to participate in the Stretch (EARS 45, 46, 47).
-However, a student may still complete an Earth Sciences or Environmental Earth Sciences major, without the Stretch, by satisfactorily completing an alternative approved by the Chair or the EARS academic advisor.
-For example, a student may decide to take the Stretch as a fifth fall term.
-Or the student could enroll in a summer field geology course offered by another university and transfer the course credit(s) to Dartmouth.
+A student may have academic or athletic commitments that make it difficult or impossible to participate in the Stretch.
+However, there are ways to complete the Earth Sciences or Environmental Earth Sciences major without the Stretch.
+A student may instead: 1) take three (3) other Dartmouth courses with strong field components; 2) take the Stretch as a fifth fall term; or 3) enroll in a summer field course offered by another university and transfer the course credit(s) to Dartmouth.
 Students anticipating difficulty scheduling the Stretch during their junior or senior fall term should speak with the Chair or the EARS academic advisor as soon as possible to explore the range of alternative plans.

-Students contemplating a professional career in earth sciences are advised that:
+Students contemplating a professional career in Earth Sciences are advised that: